General Information

 The webinars are open for

-– active ESTI members in good standing
+– active ESTI members in good standing.

-Exclusive Sponsor 2024
+Exclusive Sponsor 2025

-Monday, May 27, 18:00 CEST
+Monday, June 23, 18:00 CEST

 General description, scope and objectives of this webinar